This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my

 2. Start a side hustle.

-There are a lot of legit work at home jobs that you can start on the side and earn some extra cash doing.
+There is a lot of legit work at home jobs that you can start on the side and earn some extra cash doing.
 I created a whole page on earning extra money you can check out here.
 It could be anything from selling stuff online to starting a part-time freelance job.

 You will be surprised what you can earn money doing so definitely check out ways to earn extra money and see what works for you.